openforcefield/kubecustom/docs/getting_started.rst

 Just like the set up of `kubectl` you'll need your `.kube/config` file in place.

-Kubecustom seeks to simpify your interaction with Kubernetes by using the python API alternative to `kubectl`.
+Kubecustom seeks to simplify your interaction with Kubernetes by using the python API alternative to `kubectl`.
 Part of that process involves saving your information that is expected to be repetitively used.
 This includes your server username and password for secret files, your container names, container images, cluster name, user identifier string, and team namespace.
 See :class:`kubecustom.secret.MyData` for more information.
-In the process of installing `kubecustom`, a text file that will contain this information is created. `kubecustom` will not operate normally until you've populated the file.
+In the process of installing `kubecustom`, a yaml file that will contain this information is created. `kubecustom` will not operate normally until you've populated the file.
 This can be achieved in two ways:

 Using python scripting...